-Spinal injuries are common in many accidents, especially in a car, motorcycle, bicycle, pedestrian, or construction accident.
+Spinal injuries are common in many accidents, especially in a car, motorcycle, bicycle, pedestrian, or construction accidents.
 Spinal injuries include injuries to the spinal cord, discs, joints, and vertebrae.
 The spinal cord is a column of nerves that runs up and down within the vertebrae.
 The spinal discs and joints connect each of the vertebrae.
 Nerve roots branch out from the spinal cord and run through openings in the vertebrae.
 These openings are called foramina.
 Frequently, trauma to the spinal column will result in “foraminal narrowing,” which causes compression on the nerve roots.
 In more severe cases, the narrowing can occur within the spinal column leading to spinal cord compression.

 The spinal cord is divided into the following sections: